-After all, most quilters are pretty resourceful and creative.
-And even though they may have the benefit of having someone show them a technique, we are still always looking for a better way – one that will save time or allow us to create a more perfect quilt.
+After all, the majority of quilters exhibit a high degree of ingenuity and resourcefulness.
+And despite the fact that they might have the advantage of having someone show them a technique, we are still continually looking for a better solution – one that would save us time or enable us to make a quilt that is more flawless.

 Whether you are a beginning quilter or an intermediate or advanced quilter, sewing bias edges can be challenging.

 It’s always a challenge for me.
 I can’t even begin to count the number of seams I have ripped out because when I got to the end of the strip, either the bias strip was longer than the straight edge strip or the whole piece was longer than the rest of the quilt I was going to sew it on to.
 Akkk!

 Then, every time I rip, it stretches even more.

 Oh, what to do?
 So, I started collecting tips, and thought I’d share a few with you: